UNITED WAY OF JASPER COUNTY

 ● Former professional athlete & UNI Hall of Famer, motivation speaker Andre Allen

-● Environmentalist, activitst, retired teacher and Native American Carol Kramer
+● Environmentalist, activist, retired teacher and Native American Carol Kramer

 ● Iowa historian and professor Kevin Mason